CodesMaha/The-Internet-of-Strings/README.md

 Project in progress, so is the `README.md` file.
 Would not recommend building an application with current code.

 ## Building the application anyway
-**Side note**: This is a rough guide, primarily geared towards Windows.
+**Note**: This is a rough guide, primarily geared towards Windows.
 The process may not be exactly like this.
 - Click on `Code` and then `Download ZIP` on GitHub.
 - Extract the folder in File Explorer.
 - Move the folder inside the folder of the same name outside back into downloads.